cms-svj/t-channel_Analysis/README.md

 * `-N`: number of files from the sample to run over.
 Default is -1.
 * `-M`: index of the first file to run over.
 * `-w`: number of workers.
 * `-s`: chunksize; an input for the coffea processor.
 It determines how many events to process at the same time.
 Sometimes it is helpful to use `-w 1 -s 2` for debugging.

+Dask can be used to run `analyze.py` in parallel, either locally or on Condor.
+The relevant options are:
+* `--dask`: run w/ dask
+* `--port`: port for dask status dashboard
+* `--mincores`: dask waits for min # cores
+* `--quiet`: suppress status printouts
+To view the status dashboard, specify `--port 8NNN` (using the forwarded port from the earlier ssh command) and navigate to `localhost:8NNN` in a web browser.

 To make histograms on condor, cd into the `condor` directory and run
 ```bash